GSA/GSAOpenSourceImplementation/pages/implementation-guide.md

 Add a YAML or JSON metadata file to the root folder of your repository.
 This file should be named `.codeinventory.yml` or `.codeinventory.json`, and it should contain metadata about your project.
 [We have a tool to help you generate a YAML or JSON file](https://gsa.github.io/codeinventory-metadata-generator/).
 Once you add this metadata file to your repository, we can automatically scan it to include your project in the GSA source code inventory.
 Leave the file in your repository and keep it updated.
 We will regularly pull the metadata from the file to refresh the GSA inventory.

+Please see the [GSA CTO Website repository](https://github.com/GSA/cto-website/blob/dev/.codeinventory.yml) for an example of how to use a `.codeinventory.yml` file.

 **Option 2**

 Manually submit your source code metadata via an [online form](https://goo.gl/forms/UgYwvEks2jsB59Kh2) (accessible only by GSA.gov users).
 You should only use this method if there is a specific reason you cannot use the automated approach in Option 1.